 The top of the Patagonia Descensionist Pack has a 2-way zippered pocket that opens both directions.
 This is a nice feature that helps to stop you from dumping your gear all over the place.

-The Patagonia Descensionist Pack is currently available in 32L ($179.00).
-The 40L version looks to be sold out at this time.
-I get to test a lot of gear throughout the year and the Patagonia Descensionist Pack is the one that seems to come with me on all my splitboard trips as of late.
+I get to test a lot of gear throughout the year and the Patagonia Descensionist Backpack ($189.99) is the one that seems to come with me on all my splitboard trips as of late.